sentinelsat/sentinelsat/docs/api.rst

 In this example we query Sentinel-2 scenes over a location and convert the query results to a Pandas DataFrame.
 The DataFrame is then sorted by cloud cover and ingestion date.
 We limit the query to first 5 results within our timespan and download them, starting with the least cloudy scene.
-Filtering can be done with all data types, as long as you pass the :paramref:`~SentinelAPI.download.id` to the download function.
+Filtering can be done with all data types, as long as you pass the `id` to the download function.

 .. code-block:: python